Amblyrhynchus cristatus — Marine Iguana

 Marine Iguanas feed in the sea (on the algae growing on underwater offshore rocks), and are the only lizards in the world to do so.
 They live only in the Galápagos Islands.
 Charles Darwin was fascinated by them on the historic voyage of the Beagle, though he found them exceptionally ugly and called them "imps of darkness".

-Seven subspecies are recognized by some authorities, but the types don't seem very well differentiated, and it seems pretty clear from genetic studies that there is quite a bit of gene flow among the purported subspecies.
+As many as 11 subspecies are recognized by some authorities, but the types don't seem very well differentiated, and it seems pretty clear from genetic studies that there is quite a bit of gene flow among the purported subspecies.

 Subspecies I've seen: